Mathieu-R/poc-document-summary/README.md

 PORTKEY_KEY=
 ```

-You need to generate virtual keys for the LLMs in the PortKey dashboard.
+You need to generate virtual keys for the LLMs in the PortKey dashboard (https://app.portkey.ai/virtual-keys).
 ```
 MISTRAL_VKEY=
 OPENAI_VKEY=